Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Special Populations

 Certain populations require additional attention to vitamin D status.
-These groups are at higher risk for deficiency.
+These groups carry higher risk for deficiency.

-Elderly individuals have reduced skin synthesis.
+Elderly individuals experience reduced skin synthesis.
 Vitamin D production declines with age.
-Supplementation is often necessary.
+Supplementation often becomes necessary.

 Individuals with dark skin require more sun exposure.
 Melanin reduces UVB penetration.
-Supplementation may be necessary; especially at high latitudes.
+Supplementation may become necessary; especially at high latitudes.

-Those with limited sun exposure are at risk.
+Those with limited sun exposure carry risk.
 Indoor occupations; clothing choices; and sunscreen use reduce synthesis.
 Supplementation addresses these limitations.

 Obesity affects vitamin D distribution.
 Fat sequesters vitamin D; reducing bioavailability.
-Higher doses may be necessary for obese individuals.
+Higher doses may become necessary for obese individuals.

 Download Your Vitamin D3 Optimization Guide